alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

 });
 ```

+and you'd be correct.
 It is easier to read, but it doesn't work.

 We can't use `GlobalAppState.logger` because we can't use `GlobalAppState` before it has been defined.
-We also can't use `this.logger` because `thig` refers to the `window` object.
+We also can't use `this.logger` because `this` refers to the `window` object.
 So we need some kind of framework to be able to refer to existing parts of state.

 Using JSDI allows: